LeToNode/Play2.0-CN-doc/Scalajson.md

 val user = Json.parse(request.body.asText.get).as[User]
 ```

-it's also possible to pattern match on JsValue in cases where the underlying JSON type is not homogenous (say a JSON Map with different JSON type values) or if one wants to manage the object creation.
+it's also possible to pattern match on ```JsValue``` in cases where the underlying JSON type is not homogenous (say a JSON Map with different JSON types) or if one wants to manage the object creation.

 ```scala
 import play.api.libs.json._